eagercheesecake/Rise-of-the-GOO-Notes/content/index.md

 ### Recent Updates
 - Added information for Session 28
 - Sessions fully formatted up to Session 24
-- Character information now up to date as of Session 16
+- Character information now up to date as of Session 17
-- Gods are mostly complete
+- Gods are complete (Unless I'm missing one?
+Well, I *am* missing one, but... is it a mystery?)
 ### To-Do
 - Update Character list
+- Finish God links
 - Maybe finish that special project I was working on.
 I don't know.
 Maybe.
 Could be fun.
 ### Information
 [[Timelines]]